 - Apollo 1 (February 21, 1967): Not flown.
 All crew members (Gus Grissom, Ed White, and Roger B. Chaffee) died in a fire during a launch pad test on January 27, 1967.

-- Apollo 4 (November 9, 1967): First test flight of Saturn V, placed a CSM in a high Earth orbit; demonstrated S-IVB restart; qualified CM heat shield to lunar reentry speed.
+- Apollo 4 (November 9, 1967): First test flight of Saturn V, placed a CSM in a high Earth orbit.
+It demonstrated S-IVB restart and qualified CM heat shield to lunar reentry speed.

-- Apollo 5 (January 2-23, 1968): Earth-orbital flight test of LM (Lunar Module), launched on Saturn IB; demonstrated ascent and descent propulsion; human-rated the LM.
+- Apollo 5 (January 2-23, 1968): Earth-orbital flight test of LM (Lunar Module), launched on Saturn IB.
+It demonstrated ascent and descent propulsion and human-rated the LM.

-- Apollo 6 (April 4, 1968): Uncrewed, the second flight of Saturn V, attempted demonstration of trans-lunar injection, and direct-return abort using SM engine; three engine failures, including failure of S-IVB restart.
+- Apollo 6 (April 4, 1968): Uncrewed, the second flight of Saturn V, attempted a demonstration of trans-lunar injection, and direct-return abort using an SM engine.
+During the mission, three engine failures occurred, including the failure of the S-IVB restarts.
 Flight controllers used the SM (Service Module) engine to repeat Apollo 4’s flight profile.
 Human-rated the Saturn V.

 - Apollo 7 (October 11-22, 1968): First crewed Earth orbital demonstration of Block II CSM, launched on Saturn IB.
-First live television publicly broadcast from a crewed mission.
+The first live television publicly broadcast from a crewed mission.
 Crew: Wally Schirra, Walt Cunningham, Donn Eisele.

-- Apollo 8 (December 21-27, 1968): First crewed flight of Saturn V; First crewed flight in Apollo Program, the first spaceflight to the Moon, and the first humans to leave the Low Earth Orbit (LEO).
+- Apollo 8 (December 21-27, 1968): The first crewed flight of Saturn V, the first crewed flight in Apollo Program, the first spaceflight to the Moon, and the first humans to leave the Low Earth Orbit (LEO).
 CSM made 10 lunar orbits in 20 hours.
 The first earthrise has ever been seen directly by humans.
 Crew: Frank Borman, James Lovell, William Anders.

-- Apollo 9 (March 3-13, 1969): Second crewed flight of Saturn V; First crewed flight of CSM and LM in Earth orbit; demonstrated portable life support system to be used on the lunar surface.
+- Apollo 9 (March 3-13, 1969): Second crewed flight of Saturn V and the first crewed flight of CSM and LM in Earth orbit.
+It demonstrated a portable life support system to be used on the lunar surface.
 Crew: James McDivitt, David Scott, Russell Schweickart.

 - Apollo 11 (July 16-24, 1969): The first crewed lunar landing, in Tranquility Base, Sea of Tranquility.
 Surface EVA time: 2:31 hr.
 Samples returned: 47.51 pounds (21.55 kg).
 Crew: Neil Armstrong, Michael Collins, Buzz Aldrin.